jprante/elasticsearch-jdbc/README.md

 `bulk_flush_interval` - no longer supported, replaced by internal flush invocations

-## Feeder start
+## How to start a JDBC feeder

-In the `bin` directory, you find some river/feeder examples.
+In the `bin/feeder` directory, you find some feeder examples.

-A feed can be startet from the $ES_HOME/plugins/jdbc folder.
-Create a `bin` folder so it is easy to maintain feeder script side by side with the river.
+A feed can be started from the `$ES_HOME/plugins/jdbc` folder.
+If not already present, you should create a `bin` folder so it is easy to maintain feeder script side by side with the river.

 The feeder script must include the Elasticsearch core libraries into the classpath.
 Note the `-cp` parameter.

-Here is an example of a feed script in `$ES_HOME/plugins/jdbc/bin/feeder/oracle.create.sh`
+Here is an example of a feeder bash script in `$ES_HOME/plugins/jdbc/bin/feeder/oracle.create.sh`

     #!/bin/sh